Colombia, Santander Department, San Vincente de Chucurri

 In 2014, the project reached an important milestone, planting trees across on 223 farms to span the entire 12 km corridor.
 Nearly 100 properties have had bird surveys conducted to monitor conservation results.

-ProAves.
-ABC has worked with the Colombian NGO ProAves for many years.
-ABC has helped ProAves purchase land for preservation which ProAves now owns and manages.
-ProAves is our local implementing partner and work with communication with landowners, communities, governments and other partner organizations, such as CENICACAO.
+ProAves: ABC has worked with the Colombian NGO ProAves for many years.
+ABC has helped ProAves purchase land for preservation, which ProAves now owns and manages.
+ProAves is our local implementing partner and communicates with landowners, communities, governments and other partner organizations, such as CENICACAO.